wheelroom/wheelroom/packages/boilerplate/docs/next-steps/add-new-component.md

 ## Steps

-New components are added in a few steps:
+New models are added in a few steps:

 - Add the component and compile the new config
 - Create the new model at Contentful